Linear Distance Metric Learning with Noisy Labels: Related Work on Linear DML

-\paragraph{Constrained Optimization Approaches.} \cite{NIPS2002_c3e4035a} provide the first method to learn a Mahalanobis distance by maximizing the sum of distances between points in the dissimilarity set ($\mathcal{D}$) under the constraint that the sum of squared distance between points in the similarity set ($\mathcal{S}$) is upper-bounded:
+\cite{NIPS2002_c3e4035a} provide the first method to learn a Mahalanobis distance by maximizing the sum of distances between points in the dissimilarity set ($\mathcal{D}$) under the constraint that the sum of squared distance between points in the similarity set ($\mathcal{S}$) is upper-bounded:

 It can be shown that this is a convex optimization which was solved by a proximal gradient ascent which, in each step, takes a gradient ascent step of the objective function, then projects back to the set of constraints, the cone of p.s.d. matrices.
 The projection to the p.s.d. cone uses full eigen-decomposition with $O(d^3)$ time complexity.
 So, as the dimension gets large it quickly gets intractable, while in our method we only deal with computing the Mahalanobis distance which takes $O(d^2)$ time complexity.